RobertVelaIII/x-ai-bot/README.md

 - [OpenAI](https://openai.com/) for their powerful AI models
 - [agent-twitter-client](https://www.npmjs.com/package/agent-twitter-client) for Twitter API integration
 - Review Twitter's terms of service regarding automated posting

+## Configuring the AI Assistant

+Configure the AI assistant to respond to the following commands:

+- `tweet`: Polls the AI assistant to post a tweet
+- `tweet goodmorning post`: Polls the AI to post a good morning tweet